Explore here to take a more in-depth look at Scot R. Stone's personal life and the influences behind the books.

 basket.
 You don't know what can make your career if you are willing to branch out and try new things.

 I think the one area of writing where authors commonly stumble, is their book signings.
-I have seen, on multiple occasions, where an author has poor sales,
+I have seen, on multiple occasions, where an author has poor sales, simply

-our lives we must decide what to do at these "forks" in the road.
+must decide what to do at these "forks" in the road.
 They could be some of the most important decisions we ever make.

 Scot R. Stone's comments regarding his new novel The Hollows of Candlewick, Book 3 of The Snowtear Wars.